jillianmaher/rpi-sweet-scroll-stu/instructions/step_3.md

 ## Add parallax scroll

 Parallax scrolling is when background content on a web page moves at a different speed to the foreground content.
-You can see this effect below.
+You can preview this effect at the image ** ParallaxDemo.gif **.

 ![gif of the Sweet scroll in action.](images/ParallaxDemo.gif)